 - intense contrast enhancement

-- small tumours typically demonstrate homogeneous enhancement
+- small tumors typically demonstrate homogeneous enhancement

-- larger tumours may show heterogeneous enhancement
+- larger tumors may show heterogeneous enhancement

 - adjacent bone remodelling with smooth corticated edges